INVERTEBRATES

 Hertha Ravnsfjall from Sandavágur put the washing out to dry Tuesday 13.
 April 2011.
 Later, when she wanted to fold it, a Dragonfly flew out of the laundry.
 Hans Ravnsfjall took this very fine photo of the Dragonfly, which made it possible for me to determine the species.
 Also it will be used to proof the third visit of a Anax ephippiger in Faroe Islands in 2011.
 Anax ephippiger

-LAVEWING Wesmalius nervosus
+Lavewing Wesmalius nervosus

 Wesmalius nervosus